safespring/web/content/blogg/2025/2025-11-the-eu-just-defined-sovereign-cloud-here-is-our-score.md

 5. **SOV-5** Supply *Chain Sovereignty score: 2*
 Server and networking hardware is impossible to buy without Chinese, Korean and/or American components and firmware.
 Since that’s how the market is we are highly dependent on non-EU/EES hardware.
 The software we use is open source and therefore global.
 We are not dependent on any company our country for the software stack we use.
 The datacenters we use are owned and operated by companies and staff from EU/EES.
 6. **SOV-6** *Technology Sovereignty score: 3*
-We only use open source components and open API:s and protocols.
+We only use open source components, open API:s and open protocols.
 Our entire stack can technically and legally be deployed at customer site where the customer can further develop the stack without Safespring.
 All components, architecture and dependencies are documented and open.
 We lack server hardware, CPU:s, GPU:s and switches from EU/EES vendors.
 7. **SOV-7** *Security & Compliance Sovereignty score: 4*
 We are compliant with all relevant Swedish and EU law like GDPR, NIS2 and OSL.
 We are certified according to FR2000 and very soon ISO 27001.
 All security operations are within EU/EES.
 We are fully transparent about bugs, security breaches and fixes with our customers.
 Our customers can audit our datacenters, operations and compliance measures.
 8. **SOV-8** *Environmental Sustainability score: 4*